 I assume Languagenut have several staff members working on online marketing/promotion, they are probably paid between £20K-£35K annually each (that could be over £100K a year between them) and they’ve achieved very little over the past 16 months.

 More SEO and Branding Damage

 For some inexplicable reason someone working for Languagenut deleted ALL the Blog content without having a replacement plan.
-The Blog content wasn’t very good, but deleting it left the site for months with coming soon posts which is so unprofessional!
+The Blog content wasn’t very good, but deleting it left the site for months with coming soon posts which is so unprofessional and brand damaging!

 Even now the UK Blog has only 4 poorly optimized webpages.

 There’s a page with a link from the main Blog page with title “Christmas is Coming”, screenshot below.